 Restores an ACS configuration from one ACS node to another.
 The restoration is performed from a temporary directory (the repository).
+ACS prompts for a decryption password when you restore the ACS backup from ACS CLI.

 If you are restoring an primary ACS node configuration to a secondary, you must configure the secondary to local mode before you use this command (deregister from the primary node).